Particle-hole Symmetric Slave Boson Method for the Mixed Valence Problem: Discussion

 where we have generalized the constraint to arbitrary filling $Q$ rather than half-filling $Q = N/2$.
-Here, the dynamical field $\tilde h$ imposes the constraint $|X|^2=1$.
-Note that unlike our starting model's hybridization \eqref{eq:hybridization}, there is no $\sqrt{N}$ in the denominator and the amplitude of the $X$ field is constrained to be one, $|X|^2 =1$, implemented by the Lagrange multiplier $h(\tau)$.
-Hence the terms bilinear in $X$ boson operators are not $\mathcal{O}(N)$ and thus the $O(2)$ slave rotor does not have a controlled large-$N$ expansion.
+Here, the field $\tilde h$ imposes the constraint $|X|^2=1$.
+The terms bilinear in $X$ fields are not $\mathcal{O}(N)$ and thus the slave rotor does not have a controlled large-$N$ expansion.